|Verification Of Capillary Pressure Functions And Relative Permeability Equations For Modeling Gas Production From Gas Hydrates

 Wayne State University, Detroit, MI 48202-3622

 Numerical simulation is used to estimate and predict long-term behavior of hydrate-bearing sediments during gas production [Kurihara et al., 2008; Moridis et al., 2009; Moridis et al., 2005; Moridis and Regan, 2007a; Moridis and Regan, 2007b; Anderson et al., 2011, Myshakin et al., 2011; Myshakin et al., 2012].
-Numerical simulators for gas hydrate are very complicated programs that include many equations and parameters, and two of the most important ones are the capillary pressure function and relative permeability equation.
+Numerical simulators for gas hydrate are very complicated programs that include many equations and parameters, and two of the most important are the capillary pressure function and relative permeability equation.
 Permeability is the most important characteristic for predicting the gas production rate during gas hydrate development [Johnson et al., 2011; Minagawa et al., 2004; Mingawaga et al., 2007; Kleinberg et al., 2003].
 Permeability governs the production rate of water as well; therefore, enhancing the ability of hydrate simulators to predict gas and water production rates is predicated on determining the proper parameters for a capillary pressure function and generating a relative permeability equation.

 Capillary pressure functions and relative permeability equations originate from unsaturated soil mechanics [Corey 1954; Brooks and Corey, 1964; Stone, 1970; van Genuchten, 1980].
 These equations require empirical parameters and several studies have been conducted to experimentally determine these parameters in the laboratory [Wösten et al., 1999].

 However, in all experiments performed in those conventional studies, water and gas were injected from one boundary of the specimen to the other (a completely different gas generation mechanism from that observed during hydrate dissociation).
 When gas hydrate dissociates, gas nucleates from several pores inside sediments.
 In other words, gas is generated from within sediments instead of being pushed into the sediments from without.
-This different gas generation mechanism may result in totally different gas permeabilities during gas invasion and nucleation.
+This different gas generation mechanism may result in completely different gas permeabilities during gas invasion and nucleation.

 A laboratory experiment to obtain fitting parameters for capillary pressure functions and relative permeability equations is very complex as it is difficult to control hydrate saturation and measure gas and water permeability at different saturations under high-pressure conditions [Kneafsey et al. 2011].
 Conducting experiments under high-pressure conditions necessitates large-scale experimentation in a large, high-pressure chamber to produce more reliable data for gas flow.